-Key objectives Improve supervisory convergence for the Market Abuse Regulation (MAR) implementation, including accepted market practices, and for the Short Selling Regulation (SSR).
-Continue to implement EONIA and EURIBOR reforms following the recommendations of the working group on euro risk-free rates and improve supervisory convergence on the Benchmarks Regulation (BMR), including on the treatment of third countries, and Critical (BINK), including on the treatment of third countries, and Critical Benchmark colleges.
-ESMA's market integrity activity will involve issuing guidelines, opinions, and providing
+(MAR) implementation, including accepted market practices, and for the Short Selling Regulation (SSR).
+Key objectives Continue to implement EONIA and EURIBOR reforms following the recommendations of the working group on euro risk-free rates and improve supervisory convergence on the Benchmarks Regulation (BMR), including on the treatment of third countries, and Critical Benchmark colleges.